-The Annual 2017 Clearwater Celebrates Neighborhoods Day, a city-wide block party, will be held SATURDAY, APRIL 8.
-Each year, communities are encouraged to hold a block party in their neighborhood on the designated day.
+The annual Clearwater Celebrates Neighborhoods Day, a city-wide block party, is held each year.
+Communities are encouraged to hold a block party in their neighborhood on the designated day.
 City leaders and staff members will pay a visit to each block party giving both citizens and the city team members an opportunity to meet, socialize and discuss issues if there are any.
 It is also an opportunity to show off your bright and beautiful neighborhood.

 Neighborhood Activity Planning Checklist & Helpful Hints For a Successful Party

-Identify a coordinator for the event.
+- Identify a coordinator for the event.
 Fill out the permit application at least 15 days prior to the event date.
-Public Communications will issue the party coordinator a permit letter upon approval, via email, unless otherwise requested by the coordinator.
-Contact Lawrence Young at 562-4559 if requesting permit letter be sent by some other means than email.

-Ask for help from your neighbors.
+- Ask for help from your neighbors.
 Then assign duties to others such as publicity, food & refreshments, children’s activities, adult games, entertainment and set-up/breakdown.
-Note: Section 6.31 (4) (b) of the Code of Ordinances prohibits the possession of any opened or unsealed container of alcoholic beverage in any public park or right-of-way.
+Note: Section 6.31 (4) (b) of the Code of Ordinances prohibits the possession of any opened or unsealed container of alcoholic beverage in any public park or right-of-way without the issuance of an alcoholic beverage special event permit (can be requested through with a Tier 2 block party application).
 The City of Clearwater does not convey permission to violate that code section.
 Please be sure to plan your activity accordingly.

-If music is part of the block party celebration, please note the music should be turned off by 9 p.m.
+- If music is part of the block party celebration, please note the music should be turned off at 10:00 P.M.
+Sunday-Thursday and 11:00 P.M. on Friday.
 Sound permits are only required in City parks.

-And, finally make SURE to take lots of photos.
+- And, finally make SURE to take lots of photos.
 The city has a Facebook page and will post your party photos there.
-It may encourage other neighborhoods to have their own block party.
-Photos can be accepted from a smart phone.
-Submit to Krystal.Epperson@myclearwater.com.
-Please include, if possible, the names of the persons in the photos, and neighborhood in which the party was held.
+It may encourage other neighborhoods to have their own block party as part of Neighborhoods Day.
+For more information you can contact the City's Neighborhood Representative.
+Please include, if possible, the names of the persons in the photos, description and neighborhood in which the party was held.